Ali3lhamoli/ecommerce-api/README.md

 ---

+## ✅ Framework Choice

+This project uses **Laravel 12** because it offers:

+* Modern and clean structure
+* Built-in support for Sanctum (token-based auth)
+* Powerful Eloquent ORM for DB management
+* Convenient request validation and routing
+* First-class testing tools and Artisan CLI

+Laravel allows rapid development and is well-suited for scalable APIs.

+---

+## 📌 Assumptions Made During Development

+* Users can only access their own orders
+* Admins have full access to all product management endpoints
+* Order placement must validate product stock
+* No product image upload required
+* No frontend, only backend API with JSON responses
+* Token authentication done via Laravel Sanctum (not JWT)

+---

 ## 🐳 Docker Setup

 > Note: Due to system limitations, Docker Desktop could not be tested locally.
 However, the provided `docker-compose.yml` and `Dockerfile` are fully functional and ready to run on any compatible environment with Docker installed.